-A350-900 (37%), the Boeing 787-9 (49%), the Boeing 777-300ER (51%) and the Airbus A330-300 (29%).
-The aircraft in the graph above exhibit significant fuel burn advantage on transatlantic routes compared with previous generation aircraft according to a study conducted by the International Council on Clean Transportation (ICCT).
+According to IBA.IQ, the least effected aircraft in terms of percentage of active fleet, are the Airbus A350-900 (37%), Boeing 787-9 (49%), Boeing 777-300ER (51%) and Airbus A330-300 (29%).
+The aircraft in the graph above exhibit significant fuel burn advantages on transatlantic routes when compared with previous generation aircraft, according to a study conducted by The International Council on Clean Transportation (ICCT).

 For more information about this article or our Advisory services please contact Tim Boon.

 The environment is a core issue for the aviation industry to manage and to ensure investors remain attracted to our industry to deliver sustainable growth.
 This roundtable session drew on the experience of key industry stakeholders to share current and future plans to address this challenge.